 Meghan’s appellate experience extends to the Colorado Supreme Court and Court of Appeals and the U.S. Courts of Appeals for the Federal, Sixth, Eighth, Ninth, and Tenth Circuits.

-- Defended to the Colorado Supreme Court a fast-paced appeal regarding Colorado's new congressional map.
+- Successfully defended Colorado's new congressional map to the Colorado Supreme Court in a fast-paced appeal.
 The appeal raised complicated, novel questions of constitutional law, and was the first time the court applied Colorado's new laws governing congressional redistricting.
 Over a dozen parties filed briefs, and argument was held less than two weeks after the Commission adopted the map.
-Decision pending.

 - Won before the Colorado Supreme Court in a fast-moving original jurisdiction case for the Colorado Independent Congressional Redistricting Commission.
 The decision sets critical precedent affirming the Commission's constitutional independence to draw boundaries for Colorado's eight congressional districts before the 2022 election.
 WTO prevailed for the Commission against Colorado's legislature, governor, attorney general, and secretary of state.